Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 $$density = \dfrac{mass}{volume}, \rho = \dfrac mV si $$
 Si unit: $kgm^{-3}$

-- When solids and liquids are heated to a higher temperature, they will usually **expand** s/ightly in size.
+- When solids and liquids are heated to a higher temperature, they will usually **expand** slightly in size.
 - Gas will expanded only if they are in a container that will allow that to happen

 # Temperature